lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 - Set of users $U$
 - Set of items $I$ that are to be recommended to $U$
 - Learn a function, $f(U_i)$ based on the user’s past interaction data $i$ which predicts the likeliness of item $I$ to $U$
-    - Essentially we pull all user interactions, and we start to find users who have interacted in the same way with past items
+    - Essentially you pull all user interactions, and you start to find users who have interacted in the same way with past items
-        - Compare $f(U_j)$ to $f(U_k)$, and then if they are similar for some historic items, we can assume that $U_k$ and $U_j$ might have the same preferences
+        - Compare $f(U_j)$ to $f(U_k)$, and then if they are similar for some historic items, you can assume that $U_k$ and $U_j$ might have the same preferences
-        - If that's the case and $U_k$ enjoyed an item that $U_i$ hasn't seen yet, we should offer it to user $U_i$
+        - If that's the case and $U_k$ enjoyed an item that $U_i$ hasn't seen yet, you should offer it to user $U_i$
     - How is this done?
-        - We need to be able to find *K Nearest Neighbors* i.e. (K nearest Users!) of a user which could be based on:
+        - you need to be able to find *K Nearest Neighbors* i.e. (K nearest Users!) of a user which could be based on:
             - User-Item relations:
                 - Item rankings
                 - Item usages